cfosco/video-mem-annot/README.md

 To run the app: `npm start`

+To run tests: `npm test`

+You need to add MySQL database credentials by setting the environment variables specified in `database/databaseConfig` or by editing the file directly (please do not push changes to the file if you do so).

 Jupyter notebooks in the `mturk` folder are provided for launching and monitoring HITs.
 Edit the `hitCreation` fields in `config.json` to define how to set up your HITs.

 ### UI Customization